One year later: stories of the Marshall Fire

 In the past year, the Colorado legislature passed several bills to expand natural disaster mitigation and preparedness.
 Recently published CU Boulder research also found more than 1,000 pets died in the Marshall Fire, most trapped inside their homes.
 This research contributes to the message to all Coloradans to have a disaster plan in place as climate change puts the state in increasing risk for more wildfires.

-As we look back one year after the tragedy, we're sharing some of the voices of those impacted by the fire.
+As we look back one year after the tragedy, here are some of the lives impacted by the fire Rocky Mountain PBS has featured in the past year.

-'111 years of history — lost.'
-The historic home in Superior that burned to the ground
+'111 years of history - lost.'
+The historic home in Superior that burnt to the ground

 The house at 101 Coal Creek Drive had a history almost as long as Superior itself.
-It was constructed during the same time the Titanic was being built and stood tall and proud for the next 111 years.
+It was built during the same time the Titanic was being built, and stood tall and proud for the next 111 years.

 Sadly, the house and the physical reminders of its history were consumed by the Marshall Fire.
-Robin, the home’s property manager, showed Rocky Mountain PBS the remnants of the home and spoke of the impact she felt when she realized it was gone.
+Robin, the home’s property manager, shows us the remnants of the home and the impact she feels now that it’s gone.

 [Read the full story]